While it is always the way to go when it comes to a road trip, it will not serve you well when it comes to marketing.

 - Would you recommend it to a friend?

-Now that you have completed the data collection phase of your strategic marketing plan process, you are ready to move into the analysis phase.Your target audience determines every aspect of your marketing messaging and approach.Click To Tweet
+Now that you have completed the market research data collection phase of your strategic marketing plan process, you are ready to move into the analysis phase.Your target audience determines every aspect of your marketing messaging and approach.Click To Tweet

 Where is there overlap?